HenningWoydt/SubModST/README.md

 ## Bugs, Questions, Comments and Ideas

-If any bugs arise, quesions occur, comments want to shared, or ideas discussed, please do not hesitate to contact the current repository owner (henning.woydt@informatik.uni-heidelberg.de) or leave a GitHub Issue or Discussion.
+If any bugs arise, quesions occur, comments want to be shared, or ideas discussed, please do not hesitate to contact the current repository owner (henning.woydt@informatik.uni-heidelberg.de) or leave a GitHub Issue or Discussion.
 Thanks!

 ## Reference